honzajavorek/honzajavorek.cz/content/2023-04-16_empowered-by-ai-why-junior-devs-have-the-winning-edge.md

 >
 > — Josh Comeau, [The End of Front-End Development](https://www.joshwcomeau.com/blog/the-end-of-frontend-development/)

-Besides, I think that software engineering is about understanding what people need and translating it to a _very comprehensive and precise specification_.
-And that specification is called code.
+Moreover, I think that software engineering is about understanding peoples' needs and translating them to a _very comprehensive and precise specification_.
+And that spec is called code.

 ![Commit Strip]({static}/images/strip-les-specs-cest-du-code-650-finalenglish.jpg)
 [A very comprehensive and precise spec](https://www.commitstrip.com/en/2016/08/25/a-very-comprehensive-and-precise-spec/), famous Commit Strip from 2016

-Code is the best representation of what should happen when, and it cannot be completely replaced by vaguely formulated prompts.
-Yes, code did start as a set of detailed technical instructions for computers, but already since [high-level programming languages](https://en.wikipedia.org/wiki/High-level_programming_language) we're moving up the abstraction ladder and I believe majority of the code written today is closer to describing [business logic](https://en.wikipedia.org/wiki/Business_logic) than to specifying how memory should be managed.
+Code is the best representation of what should happen when,, and cannot be fully replaced by vaguely worded prompts.
+While code initially emerged as a set of technical instructions for computers, since the advent of [high-level programming languages](https://en.wikipedia.org/wiki/High-level_programming_language) we're stepping up the abstraction ladder.
+I believe that today, a majority of the code written is closer to describing [business logic](https://en.wikipedia.org/wiki/Business_logic) rather than to managing memory.
-From contract between humans and computers, code gradually becomes contract between humans.

-I do believe LLMs can significantly augment our abilities to write the contract, but I don't think the part where we understand what people need, exactly, and translate it to the contract, exactly, can be completely unmanned.
-We'll still do the same job we do, just on a higher level of abstraction.
+As the role of code evolves, it is transforming from being a contract between humans and computers to a contract between humans themselves.
+While LLMs can indeed augment our ability to draft these contracts, I hold the belief that the essential task of understanding people's needs and accurately translating them into the spec cannot be fully automated.
+We will continue to perform the same job, just at a higher level of abstraction.

 ## Devaluation of devs